lbchanjr/GeofencingLabTest2/README.md

 #### Features
 * Marker setting of up to 5 markers by specifying longitude and latitude

-* Text direction displays for 2 or more markers.
+* Text direction is displayed if 2 or more markers are added.
+Direction is specified from Marker A to B, Marker B to C and so on.
+The last marker will then be connected back to the first marker (Marker A) with the text direction also specified.

 * Drawing of polylines between 2 markers added in sequence with the last marker connecting to the first marker.